 The Commission is mindful that many of the issues related to the contractual terms and conditions raised in this case have been addressed by the FCC and other regulatory authorities.
 In addition, extensive evidence has been presented of certain "industry standard" terms and conditions that have been accepted by North Carolina cooperatives prior to this Commission being afforded jurisdiction over these matters.
 Where there are templates for resolution of similar concerns that have been accepted by a regulatory authority that has dealt with pole attachments for decades, and where large numbers of electric cooperatives have accepted terms and conditions as safe and protective of the reliability of their networks when there was no regulatory oversight, the Commission will look closely to those sources as potentially reflecting an unbiased resolution of the issues presented by the parties in this case.
+In addition, the Commission addressed in the January 2018 Pole Attachment Orders many of the terms and conditions that Blue Ridge raises here.

-The evidence reflects that the terms and conditions of attachment to EMC poles were largely within the control of the EMCs prior to regulation under N.C.
-Gen. Stat. § 62-350.
+The evidence reflects that the terms and conditions of attachment to EMC poles were largely within the control of the EMCs prior to regulation under G.S.
+62-350.
 No tribunal had jurisdiction over EMCs' pole attachment service until 2009.
 Yet Charter had a need to attach, and especially to retain its existing attachments, to Blue Ridge's poles.

 In this Order, the Commission will address individually each of the issues related to terms and conditions of agreement that are listed in the parties' November 2, 2017 Joint Statement of Issues.
 In this case, Blue Ridge argues that a number of the terms and conditions specified in its 2008 pole attachment agreement with Charter are just and reasonable, while Charter argues that they are burdensome, unreasonable and contrary to industry standard.
-The Commission notes that whereas voluntary agreement by Blue Ridge and Charter to terms and conditions that Charter also found acceptable in the past was evidence of the reasonableness of those terms and conditions, the fact that Charter and Blue Ridge agreed to certain provisions that Charter now contests is less persuasive evidence of reasonableness because at the time the 2008 Agreement was executed, Charter had limited leverage and there was no tribunal with authority to protect Charter's rights to reasonable terms.
+The Commission notes that whereas voluntary agreement by the Four EMCs to terms and conditions that TWC also found acceptable was evidence of the reasonableness of those terms and conditions [see, e.g., Order Resolving Pole Attachment Complaint Pursuant to G.S.
+62-350, Docket No. EC-43, Sub 88 (JOEMC), at \52 (NCUC Jan.
+9, 2018)], the fact that Charter and Blue Ridge agreed to certain provisions that Charter now contests is less persuasive evidence of reasonableness.
+At the time the 2008 agreement was executed, Charter had limited leverage and there was no tribunal with authority to protect Charter's rights to reasonable terms.
 [Kravtin, Tr.
 Vol. 4, pp. 180-81; Martin, Tr.
 Vol. 4, pp. 78-80; Mullins, Tr.
 Vol. 3, p.
 223.]

-The Commission will now address and provide a decision individually on each of the contested terms and conditions (Issues (a) through (I) - or referred to as Issue Nos.
-3(a) through 3(I) per the November 2, 2017 Joint Statement of Issues).
+The Commission will now address and provide a decision individually on each of the contested terms and conditions, referred to as Issue Nos.
+3(a) through 3(I) per the November 2, 2017 Joint Statement of Issues.

-Issue (a): Disputed Invoices
+Issue (a): Disputed Invoices.